aspose-slides/Aspose.Slides-Documentation/cpp/release-notes/release-notes-2020/aspose-slides-for-cpp-20-4-release-notes/_index.md

 };
 ```

-The **IMathElement**†interface has been added.
-This interface is implemented in all classes of different mathematical elements: MathSubscriptElement,†MathNaryOperator,†MathGroupingCharacter,†MathDelimiter,†MathematicalText,†MathBlock,†MathRadical,†MathLimit,†MathArray,†MathAccent,†MathBar,
+The **IMathElement** interface has been added.
+This interface is implemented in all classes of different mathematical elements: MathSubscriptElement, MathNaryOperator, MathGroupingCharacter, MathDelimiter, MathematicalText, MathBlock, MathRadical, MathLimit, MathArray, MathAccent, MathBar,
-MathLeftSubSuperscriptElement,†MathMatrix,†MathRightSubSuperscriptElement,†MathBox,†MathFraction,†MathFunction,†MathSuperscriptElement , MathBorderBox:
+MathLeftSubSuperscriptElement, MathMatrix, MathRightSubSuperscriptElement, MathBox, MathFraction, MathFunction, MathSuperscriptElement , MathBorderBox:

 ```cpp
 /// <summary>